SCOUT TROOPS 264

 Boy Scout Troop 264 (B) was established in 1927 and is sponsored by the Norman Price American Legion Post 68.
 Mr. Dennis Bogan is the Scoutmaster.
 All boys who have finished 5th grade and are 11 to 17 years old are welcome to join.
 Troop meetings are held at St. John's Episcopal Church on Route 108 in Olney on Monday evenings.

 Scout Troop 264 (G) was established in February 2020 and is the girls' counterpart.
 It is also sponsored by the Norman Price American Legion Post 68.
-Mr. John Delaney is the Scoutmaster.
+Mr. Nick Hrabak is the Scoutmaster.
 All girls who have finished 5th grade and are 11 to 17 years old are welcome to join.
 Troop meetings are held at St. John's Episcopal Church on Route 108 in Olney on Monday evenings.

 For more information about Troop 264 B or G, contact connect264@verizon.net.